a better life, he became a model student, graduating as the class salutatorian from Columbia University at the age of 20.

 There was one other student that I failed to mention above, Warren Buffet.
 Behind only his father, Buffet describes Graham as the second most influential person in his life.
 Buffett, credits Graham as grounding him with a sound intellectual investment framework.
 "The best book on investing ever written," is how Buffet describes Graham's book The Intelligent Investor.
 According to Warren Buffett, Benjamin Graham said that he wished every day to do something foolish, something creative, and something generous.
 Buffett said that Graham excelled most at the last.

 In my stock analyses, one of the fair-value metrics I look at is the Graham Number, obviously developed by Benjamin Graham.
-Next week we'll take a look at how the Graham Number is calculated.
+Here are a few stocks trading below their Graham Numbers:

 Popular Posts - Last 7 days